clarkjo12/Easy-Weather-OBS/README.md

 ![2pic](./READMEpics/changeURL.png)

 If decide to use Metric, you will have 1 additional, small task<br>
-Simply change the "F" to a "C",
+Scroll down a little, and change the "F" to a "C",

 ![3pic](./READMEpics/f2c.png)